oriodev/portfolioandgarden/data/posts/storing-profile-pictures.md

 status: "seedling"
 ---

+NOTE: I'M BACK AND I DON'T THINK YOU NEED BACKBLAZE, PROBABLY YOU CAN JUST DO IT WITH UPLOADTHING, BUT UPLOADTHING IS BEING AN ABSOLUTE NIGHTMARE SO I WILL UPDATE THIS WHEN IT STOPS BEING WORSE THAN CLOUDINARY SOMEHOW.

 so after spending several days on a wild goose chase trying to figure out best practice for storing profile pictures, i think i've finally got it. emphasis on think, because it really has been the wildest of goose chases. this time, i'm going to write it all out for you here to save you the trouble, if you happen to be in the very exact same boat as me (which, if you are, hi! cozy in here, huh?).

 we've got a next.js frontend and a nest.js backend, with mongodb for the server. for a hot minute there i was using cloudinary for my image hosting but this morning it broke and i have no desire to fix it because getting it working in the first place was terrible and frankly the gdpr issues with my use of it are not ideal. so i'm going to do it properly this time.